William G. Zuern Jr.

 William Gerald Zuern Jr. (December 5, 1958 – June 8, 2004) was an American convicted murderer who was executed by the state of Ohio for the murder of a Hamilton County sheriff's deputy working as a corrections officer in the county jail.
 Zuern spent 19 years and 7 months on death row, with lawyers fighting his death sentence.
 His execution occurred on the day before the 20th anniversary of the crime for which he was condemned.

 Murders

 Gregory Earls

 On May 12, 1984, Zuern shot and killed 24-year-old Gregory Earls with a single shot to the chest from a pistol.
 The murder was a revenge killing.
 In 1979, Earls, who was a police informant, had helped convict Zuern's father of drug trafficking.
-Zuern's father served five years probation for the offense, although he later claimed he was framed.
+Zuern's father served five years probation for the offense, albeit he later claimed he was framed.
 A day after the killing, Zuern was arrested at an apartment and offered no resistance.
 He was then placed in the Community Correctional Institution in Hamilton County.